Do you like this page?

 The numbers of people killed and severely injured while walking in Nashville is on the rise.
 In 2017 we set a new record with 23 people killed while walking.
 In 2018 we matched that previously unmet record.
+And in 2019, we've already had 31 people killed while walking.

 We are asking our city leaders to commit to Vision Zero principles, establish a formal Pedestrian Safety program, and provide funding to systematically address dangerous streets across Nashville.